yugabyte/ybm-cli/docs/ybm_backup_list.md

 ## ybm backup list

-List existing backups available for a cluster in YugabyteDB Managed
+List existing backups available for a cluster in YugabyteDB Aeon

 ### Synopsis

-List existing backups available for a cluster in YugabyteDB Managed
+List existing backups available for a cluster in YugabyteDB Aeon

 ```
 ybm backup list [flags]